web-platform-tests/results-collection/provisioning/configuration/README.md

 ## macOS configuration

-This project supports collecting results from macOS systems, provided the Xcode development environment is available (this is required by dependencies of the Buildbot framework).
-Xcode may be installed via the following command:
+This project supports collecting results from macOS systems.
+However, due to constraints of that operating system, provisioning must occur via a GUI session on the target machine.

+To prepare the system for configuration, execute the following commands from a
+terminal:

     xcode-select --install
+    sudo easy_install pip
+    sudo pip install ansible

+To configure the system, execute the following command:

+    make deploy-macos

+This command also requires human interaction.